 There are dealers who take the risk of accepting money via PayPal or Venmo.
 Because these transactions can be viewed publicly, police officials can halt the entire operation, which can then be open to a search warrant.

-If social media drug dealers don’t keep careful of their digital tracks and accidentally get busted—whether online or on the streets—their entire online history is liable to build a case against them, meaning they could be charged for deals they made 20 years ago to today despite those deals not having been directly observed.
+If social media drug dealers don’t keep an eye on their digital tracks and accidentally get busted—whether online or on the streets—their entire online history is liable to build a case against them, meaning they could be charged for deals they made 20 years ago to today despite those deals not having been directly observed.

 What it comes down to is this: yes, the Internet has made drug dealing easier—especially for young teenagers who otherwise wouldn’t have any connections to drugs—but with accessibility comes responsibility.
 Police are highly aware of social media drug dealers and continue day after day to cut off the cobra’s head and prevent as much addiction from spreading as they can.